 Flores became HACU’s third president/CEO on February 26, 1996.
 Under his leadership, HACU has tripled its membership, budget, and programs; greatly improved and advanced legislation for HSIs, including increased federal funding to more than $5 billion cumulatively; and secured millions of dollars in new private funding for HSIs and associate members during his tenure.

-Flores has extensive professional experience in higher education.
-He has taught at private and public institutions, both community colleges and comprehensive research universities; has conducted research and policy studies, published and unpublished, on higher education issues; has been an administrator of campus-based and statewide programs; has done extensive advancement work at the state and national levels; and has provided public service at the local, state, national, and international levels.
-Flores is a member of numerous associations including the Washington Higher Education Secretariat, the American Educational Research Association, Independent Sector, and others concerned with the advancement of higher education.
-He served as chair of the Subcommittee on Student and Recent Graduate Recruitment for the Homeland Security Academic Advisory Council, and past chair of the Hispanic Association on Corporate Responsibility and of the Alliance for Equity in Higher Education.
-Flores has also served on the boards of the American Council on Education, Mexican American Cultural Center, National Hispanic Leadership Agenda and the National Commission on the Workforce of the American Hospital Association.
+Flores is a member of several national boards and coalitions such as the Washington Higher Education Secretariat, the American Educational Research Association, and Independent Sector.
+He has served as chair of various organizations, including the Hispanic Association on Corporate Responsibility and the Alliance for Equity in Higher Education.
+Flores has also served on the boards of the American Council on Education, National Hispanic Leadership Agenda and the National Commission on the Workforce of the American Hospital Association.

-Flores holds a doctorate in higher education administration from the University of Michigan-Ann Arbor; a master’s in counseling and personnel from Western Michigan University; and bachelor’s degrees in business administration and elementary education from Universidad de Guadalajara and Centro Normal Regional, Mexico, respectively.
+Flores earned a doctorate in higher education administration from the University of Michigan-Ann Arbor.
+He holds a master’s in counseling and personnel from Western Michigan University, and bachelor’s degrees in business administration and elementary education from Universidad de Guadalajara and Centro Normal Regional, Mexico, respectively.